Doomed Love

-Doomed Love is a point-and-click visual novel released on Itch.io on June 11, 2021, that serves as an unofficial adaptation of the 1993 video game Doom (created by John Carmack, John Romero, Adrian Carmack, Kevin Cloud, and Tom Hall) as a dating sim.
+Doomed Love is a point-and-click visual novel released on Itch.io on June 11, 2021, that serves as an unofficial adaptation of the 1993 video game Doom as a dating sim.
 It was programmed, illustrated, and composed by Scottish cartoonist David B. Cooper, with an updated version releasing June 18.
 The game was designed in response to a Tweet received by Cooper in response to "cute" fan art he had drawn of Doom's demon characters, deriding the original Doom series as "too violent" by comparison to the fan art.
 Recurring The Simpsons character Lenny Leonard is also included in the game, in reference to "Sad Springfield" fan art of Cooper's which had gone viral earlier that year.
 The fangame has received positive critical reception, with Doom co-creator John Romero praising the game and his own inclusion in it.

 Gameplay

 Doomed Love is a visual novel dating sim with a point and click interface.
 The player assumes the role of Doomguy, the only zombieman in a high school of demons but for John Romero, as they seek to find a date for the upcoming Icon of Sin Festival.
 The game is divided up into several levels, each of which takes the form of a new day.
 Each level begins with Doomguy preparing for the day and ends with them finishing school; in between, Doomguy is tasked with various missions, which usually involve them engaging in mundane activities with the four possible love interests covering various levels of romance, with a total of five different endings.
 When not on a mission, the player is given free roam over a small area of their high school, which includes a stage, and the homes of their friends.
 There are several side quests that the player can engage in when not on missions, which unlock an extended ending to the game.